Skip to content

 Legend: ✅ first-class · 🟡 partial · ❌ not supported

 Why is the Apple Music side so empty?
-Spotify ships a public Web API, so streamers have a dozen tools: SpotchBot, Nowify, discord-music-presence, and more.
+Spotify ships a public Web API, so streamers have plenty of tools: SpotchBot, Nowify, discord-music-presence, and more.
 Apple Music has no such API.
 Every Apple Music tool has to hack Music.app through ScriptingBridge, which is why the field is nearly empty and each tool does one thing.
 WolfWave does that hard part once, then bundles the whole stack.

 vs. Jam Deck